All docs

 Systems and lifecycle

-splitframe/system.py provides a structured system manager with dependency and lifecycle ordering.
+The private splitframe._system package provides the structured system manager with dependency and lifecycle ordering used by engine-owned subsystems.
 That is part of the engine’s modularity story: reusable subsystems should have explicit startup, update, and shutdown behavior instead of being wired together informally.
+Game projects should normally reach this through GameEngine rather than importing private system modules directly.

 Content pipeline